EnriqueKhai/JaneStreetETC22/README.md

 ## Closing Thoughts

 This is my first experience with algorithmic trading and it was a great learning experience!
 If anything, seeing the number of trades per second executed by our trading bot truly opened my eyes to the world and prowess of high-frequency trading.

+Seeing our P&L increase steadily at first and then dramatically towards the end was also super exhilarating!
+That said, trading at a loss was anxiety-inducing in equal measure... the day was a roller coaster-ride to be sure!

+Overall, I felt the event was extremely well organized and very, very fun!
+The infrastructure alone must have been a humongous effort behind the scenes.
+The seamless execution to (1) ensure that the exchange ran smoothly and (2) rate-limited participants appropriately, (3) correctly servicing thousands of orders per minute and (4) broadcasting saids trades and other metadata to public feeds in a timely manner were especially impressive.

+PS.
+I also found it particularly thoughtful of Jane Street to include only students that have never participated in previous iterations of their ETC before - they wanted a level playing field and a better experience for everyone there!